-Richard Grennor, Ed.D. has been teaching instrumental music in New Jersey to students of all ages and grade levels for 16 years.
+Richard Grennor, Ed.D. has been teaching instrumental music in New Jersey to students of all ages and grade levels for over 16 years.
 He holds a B.A. degree in Music Education from Kean University, and a M.A. in Educational Leadership from Fairleigh Dickinson University.
 Richard earned his Ed.D. degree from Nova Southeastern Universities -National Program for Educational Leaders.